June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 Along with Kentucky history we aren't quite up on our who's who in the big bad game of baseball, but the names were familiar.
 Back in the days of handcrafting

 wooden bats it took a man about an hour to create each bat that a Major League player would order.
-The player would tell the Louisville Slugger craftsman how
+The player would tell the Louisville Slugger craftsman

-there is such a science to each player swinging his bat in order to hit the ball out of the park there is a noticeable difference to them if their new bats are even
+since there is such a science to each player swinging his bat in order to hit the ball out of the park there is a noticeable difference to them if their new bats are

-an ounce off of their others.
+even an ounce off of their others.
 I'll let you know if this is true if I ever make to the Major Leagues.
 Nowadays there are machines that do just this for the bats.

 Actually there is only one machine in existence for the production of the Major League player's bats and it is housed here.
 The craftsman now types in all the